TrungNgT/vietnamese-health-news-retrievals/README.md

 - You can use your own local elasticsearch module, or the [elasticsearch_analysis_vietnamsese](https://github.com/duydo/elasticsearch-analysis-vietnamese) version.
 - Config Elasticsearch CLI with [Client](/elastic-client/Client.py)
 - Index the documents in the [news](/news) folder to the Elasticsearch.
+- Some higher approach with embedded vector and vector search in [Index_vector](/elastic-client/Index_vector.py), [Adding_vector](/elastic-client/Adding_vector.py) and [Colab-Embedding](/word-embedding/Project1_BGE_embedding.ipynb).
+Please read the documentation for more information.
+- There are also evaluations on the indexing-process and lexicalSearch vs vectorSearch.
+See [evaluation](https://docs.google.com/spreadsheets/d/1p54iJwKeWRUDo0du-JlOuecqGi1L0vXpZ1-d-rgTrDU/edit?usp=sharing).

 ## 3. Run the Streamlit App
 ```bash